Adamus7/RayDBG-Blog/source/_posts/2018-04-20-How-to-initiate-outbound-messages-from-Skype-for-Business-bots-to-users.md

 ---
-title: How to initiate outbound messages from Bot to Skype for Business User
+title: How to Initiate Outbound Messages from Bot to Skype for Business User
 date: 2018-04-20 11:24:07
 tags:
 - Microsoft Bot Framework